 7. Research the countries you’re planning on visiting

 Before you head off on your big adventure, do some research into the country you’re visiting, to find out which potential animal issues you might come across.
 This might spare you from nasty surprises (and you might also get some ideas of how you can help!)

 Being able to immerse onseself into another culture is a huge drawcard for many prospective travellers, and while we should celebrate cultural differences — keep in mind they are often used to excuse profiting from animal abuse.
-Cock fighting, dog fighting, bull fighting and rodeos have all been defended as being 'culturally important' — but these forms of 'entertainment' can cause extreme stress, pain, and even death to animals.
-Ultimately, many of these so-called 'cultural' practices are run in the interests of making profit.
-There are many wonderful aspects to cultures the world-over that do not involve harming animals (like the La Tomatina festival, pictured) and they'll leave you with many more positive memories that you will actually want to share when you come home.
+Cock fighting, dog fighting, bull fighting and rodeos have all been defended as being ‘culturally important’ — but these forms of ‘entertainment’ can cause extreme stress, pain, and even death to animals.
+Ultimately, many of these so-called ‘cultural’ practices are run in the interests of making profit.
+There are many wonderful aspects to cultures the world-over that do not involve harming animals (like the Edinburgh Festival Fringe – the world’s largest arts festival, pictured) and they’ll leave you with many more positive memories that you will actually want to share when you come home.